-My teaching goals do not ultimately focus on the gain of more knowledge but rather in the ability to perform further with such knowledge.
+My teaching goals do not ultimately focus on gaining more knowledge but instead on performing further with such knowledge.
 Teaching should not merely be a matter of uploading content in the student's brain but rather the opportunity to make an apprentice a professional.
 An excellent example of this instructional goal is when I include students in the scholarly dialogue of any given topic.
 I take my students' capabilities very seriously as I expect them to engage and to contribute in any given theory, debate, and dialogue as if they were experts ready to address any given problem.
 Knowledge acquisition is widely available via the Internet, and countless resources, but not everyone can create new products, gather new data, and propose new theories.

 My expertise as a teacher does not correspond with my expertise as a scholar.
 Teaching for me is not to expose my expert theory or argument but rather to oversee students become the experts.
 I am merely a guide to presenting unexplored paths in their reasoning process, adding hidden data in their claims, and questioning their current paradigms and potentially hidden bias.
 The collaborative piece is of ultimate importance to me.
 If I am successful in making them participate in discussions, joining me as we construct and organize frameworks, and disseminate arguments with me for the sake of furthering scholarship, then they are successfully becoming scholars.